 The results of this are extremely interesting and confirm our suspicions.
 Whilst mini dehumidifiers consume less electricity than larger models, they are significantly less efficient.
 We can see that the worst-performing mini dehumidifier uses 40.8p for each litre of water extracted, whilst the best performing dehumidifier uses only 6.11p per litre!
 This table really highlights how energy usage alone only tells us half the picture.
 To really see what the true running costs are, we must look further and measure £ per litre.
 Please note all energy calculations in this article were made using the sust-it.net calculator assuming the UK Average rate of 18.54p/kWh (December 2019 tariff).

 Dehumidifier running costs may appear quite simple on the surface.
 As we have seen though, there is a lot more than meets the eye when establishing what the running costs of a dehumidifier are.
 Buying a cheaper dehumidifier might be appealing, but we have seen that buying a more expensive and energy-efficient model can save you a significant amount of money over time!
 When comparing energy efficiency, we must look at the £ per litre of water extracted, this gives us a more realistic picture of energy efficiency.
-Please refer to our best dehumidifiers in 2021 guide if you are considering buying a dehumidifier.
+Please refer to our best dehumidifiers guide if you are considering buying a dehumidifier.
 We hope you found this article useful, please contact us if you have any further questions.